Originally posted in tumblr. Travel Date: April 08, 2017. Dubai to Hongkong.

 I reached the peak site by 7:40 am and it was still close.
 While waiting I saw this Peak Lookout cafe and the steady tram wagon.
 The management knew that majority of the visitors would want a picture of the tram so they placed one old wagon outside.

 At 8:00 am I entered the building and there were more shops and cafes inside.

 Those little buns are popularly known as eggetes.
 While one cafe with old model tv is stickered with famous Chinese personalities including Bruce Lee.

 Trivia: One of Bruce Lee’s top grossing movie was Enter The Dragon

-Moving on, there are also other shops that I did not take photo of but includes clothing and jewelry store, candy, restaurants and other souvenir shops on the upper floors.
+Moving on, there are also other shops in the upper floors that I did not take photo of but includes clothing and jewelry store, candy, restaurants and other souvenir shops.